 Enamel is applied to the wires.
 This insulation must be removed before you can reconnect the wires.

 This is how you do it.
 The lighter can be used to lighten the tip of the wire for just a second.
 Use sandpaper to clean the tips of wires if you have it.
 Sandpaper is sometimes used instead of lighter, but they can be combined if needed.

 Repeat the process for the remainder of the cable.

 Remove the coatings and take out the red wires on each end of the cable.
 Twist wires together.
 Crossover and twist the headphone wires together.

 Continue this process until the wires are securely connected and cannot be separated accidentally.
 Do the same thing with the copper wires.

-Ensure that the red/green and copper wires do not touch each other while you are doing this.
+Ensure that the red/green and brass wires do not touch each other while you are doing this.
 You may not be able to fix the wires.
 If you do not check, the wires can shorten if you use the headphones later.

 Step 4: Cover the Twisted wires with an electrical tape

 Cover exposed wires with electrical tape if they are not in direct contact.
 Make sure they don’t interfere with copper wires.